-Since we live in Miami now, it’s going to be sweltering!
+Since my family lives in Miami now, it’s going to be sweltering!
 I was enjoying those 74 degree F days of February…

-Old fashioned southern lemonade is a bit more time-consuming than my ‘shake up a lemon with some sugar water’ COUNTRY FAIR LEMONADE RECIPE, but I consider this recipe to be much better than a typical pitcher of lemonade.
+Old fashioned southern lemonade is a bit more time-consuming than my ‘shake up a lemon with some sugar water’ country fair lemonade, but I consider this recipe to be much better than a typical pitcher of lemonade.